synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 1. License_file - Up towards the top of this source file, we specified which license file we wanted to use (or set this variable to None if we were running on an E20 Gateway)
 1. Addr - We also chose our SNAP Address if we were running on a PC
-1. Funcs - The “dictionary of functions others are allowed to call” was documented on the top of this page
+1. Funcs - The "dictionary of functions others are allowed to call" was documented on the top of this page
 1. Scheduler – looks scary, but see next paragraph

-The “scheduler” parameter is just SNAP Connect’s way of cooperating more fully with other software libraries.
-When you provide an alternate scheduler (this is not required), SNAP Connect assumes you are going to set up some other code to “be in charge” of making sure all of the polling takes place.
-You will see that “other code” in a few more pages.
+The "scheduler" parameter is just SNAP Connect"s way of cooperating more fully with other software libraries.
+When you provide an alternate scheduler (this is not required), SNAP Connect assumes you are going to set up some other code to "be in charge" of making sure all of the polling takes place.
+You will see that "other code" in a few more pages.

 ```python
         # Configure SNAP Connect params
         self.snapconnect.save_nv_param(snap.NV_FEATURE_BITS_ID, 0x100)   # Send with RPC CRC
 ```

-There are many “knobs” that you can twist in SNAP Connect, either through save_nv_param() or other functions.
+There are many "knobs" that you can twist in SNAP Connect, either through save_nv_param() or other functions.
 The code above is keeping all but one at their default values.
 The RPC_CRC feature bit of NV #11 is being set so that SNAP Connect will both provide and accept Remote Procedure Call (RPC) packets with this extra CRC appended.

 **NOTE** – As of version 2.5, SNAP also supports a PACKET_CRC that applies to **all** packets, not just **RPC** packets.
-The reason we don’t usually enable this in our examples is two-fold:
+The reason we don"t usually enable this in our examples is two-fold:

 1. PACKET_CRC is very strict – if you use it at all, you have to use it everywhere.
-Works great in a real deployment, can be a nuisance to get everything switched over if you are just trying to take a demo for a “test drive”
+Works great in a real deployment, can be a nuisance to get everything switched over if you are just trying to take a demo for a "test drive"
 1. PACKET_CRC is much newer (2014), and users may not have firmware capable of doing it deployed throughout their networks yet.
 RPC_CRC is several years older, and by now is almost universally deployed.

 Note that it is OK to enable RPC_CRC even if not all of your nodes support it, because it functions in a backwards compatible way (at the cost of not providing as much additional robustness).